PuchatekwSzortach/CarND-Advanced-Lane-Lines/writeup.md

 Code for camera calibration is contained in `script/calibrate.camera.py` in function `compute_camera_calibration()` starting on line `19`.
 First a 3D grid of (x, y, z) size of (9, 6, 1) is prepared to represent true coordinates of chessboard square corners, called object points below.
 Z-value is set to 0 for all entries, since all points lie on the same z-plane.

-Then `cv2.findChessboardCorners()` is used to find corners of chessboard corners in calibration images.
+Then `cv2.findChessboardCorners()` is used to find chessboard corners in calibration images.

 Calibration is performed with `cv2.calibrateCamera()` based on object space and image space points pairs and resulting camera matrix and distortion coefficients are stored for later use.